Urinary tract infection (UTI) in cats

 • The cat’s diet may be a contributing factor; additionally, diabetic and overweight cats are at greater risk of urinary tract disease.

 • The vet may recommend dietary changes that will help to prevent UTIs and the formation of crystals in the bladder.
+Often wet food may be more beneficial for increasing the amount of urine produced.

 • Specific nutritional formulations can support lower urinary tract health may be prescribed.